bpasanek/puzzlecode/README.md

 The puzzlecode repository houses code for solving poetry puzzles (polyomino puzzles) and related puzzle-poem games.
 At present, this readme file narrowly addresses our efforts to convert a variety of sonnets into polyomino puzzles.
 Our specific, ongoing project aims at converting Shakespeare's "procreation" sonnets (Sonnets 1 to 17) into a sequence of puzzles.
 These will be laser cut from wood, acrylic, and other materials, and then assembled as an art-object titled _Increase_.

-Preparing these puzzles requires finding ways to pack pentominos into a sonnet-shaped frame, aligning words with the cuts that define the pentominos pieces.
+Preparing these puzzles requires finding ways to pack pentominos into a sonnet-shaped frame, aligning words with the cuts that define the edges of the polyomino pieces.
 Working by hand, we've carved up several sonnets into a set of pentomino shapes but we hope to do better, finding all possible solutions to our sequence of sonnets, that is, all the ways that a given sonnet can be cut up into pentomino shapes.
 We are making progress.
 This semester and last we've been matched poem shapes to sestets with success, and we are currently working on generating a list of possible polyomino solutions for the octave.

-For reference, the complete set of pentominoes appears below with the pieces labeled alphabetically:
+For reference, the complete set of pentominos appears below with the pieces labeled alphabetically:

 ![12 Pentominoes](/images/pentominoes.jpg)